luketpickering/DUNEPrismTools/dox/ana_tools.md

     -o <outputfile.root>        : Output file to write selected tree to.
     -v <hadr veto threshold>    : Hadronic shower veto threshold in MeV {default: 10}.
+    -A <EHadrVisMax_GeV>        : Acceptance cut for hadronic shower energy.
+                                  Showers with more than this energy are cut and filled in by far detector MC.
+Event failing this are not included in the efficiency calculation.
     -m <muon exit KE>           : Muon exit threshold KE in MeV {default: 0}.
     -b <binning descriptor>     : Energy binning descriptor that can be used